Practical Guidance

 Now consumers using older versions of TypeScript will be buffered from the breaking changes in type definition emit.

 If the community adopts this practice broadly we will want to invest in tooling to automate support for managing dependencies, downleveling, and type tests.
-However, the core constraints of this RFC do not depend on such tooling existing, and the exact requirements of those tools will emerge organically as the community begins implementing this RFC's recommendations.
+However, the core constraints of this specification do not depend on such tooling existing, and the exact requirements of those tools will emerge organically as the community begins implementing this specification's recommendations.

 Opt-in future types